saikiranambati942/loanprocess-rest-service/README.md

 }
 ```

+#### Please note:
-#### Please note that: Month, day values may be outside their usual ranges and will be normalized during the conversion(handled by builtin Date function in Go)
+  Month, day values may be outside their usual ranges and will be normalized during the conversion
+  (handled by builtin Date function in Go)

-     For example, October 32 converts to November 1.
+     For example, October 32 converts to November 1

 ## Sample Execution Result
 #### Step1: Start server using the below command from the root directory